Sign a Petition to Gov. Parson to Use Nature-Based Solutions to Stop Flooding

-MCE submitted comments today in response to Governor Parson’s Flood Recovery Advisory Working Group (FRAWG) interim report.
+MCE presented to Governor Parson’s Flood Recovery Advisory Working Group (FRAWG) interim report.
 The comments were written in collaboration with other conservation, environment, and recreation groups including Great Rivers Habitat Alliance, Missouri Sierra Club, Missouri River Bird Observatory and others.
 Our coalition’s main messages to the Governor and FRAWG include:

 - Focus on resilience, flood risk reduction, and innovation rather than a one-track reliance on outdated modes of “flood control;”’